 - Bullying, threats of violence, or harassing individuals or groups are not permitted anywhere on Spotify.
 That type of content will be removed.

-- Go to the profile tab and scroll down to the Artist Playlists section.
+- Go to Profile and scroll down to Artist Playlists.

 - Once you’ve chosen your playlist or pasted the link, hit Save.

-If you or your merch partner already lists merchandise on Merchbar, up to 3 products will automatically be shown on your artist profile on Spotify.
-If you have more than three products on Merchbar, your profile on Spotify will showcase the best 3 products for maximizing engagement and sales—based on data related to fan interactions, purchases, product availability, and other factors.
+If you or your merch partner already lists on Merchbar, up to 3 products automatically display on your artist profile.
+If you have more than 3, your artist profile will showcase the best 3 products for maximizing engagement and sales - based on data related to fan interactions, purchases, product availability, and other factors.

 The songs that appear under Popular on your Spotify artist profile are automatically updated every 24 hours and ranked based on their number of all-time streams and their number of recent streams.

 Your artist radio station is based on your related artists.
 If you don’t have any artists listed under Related Artists on your profile, then radio stations won’t be available until more people listen to your music.

 The Fans Also Like tab on your artist profile is determined by algorithms, using a combination of your fans' listening habits on Spotify and music discussions and trends happening around the internet.

 Since its not manually curated, it’s not possible to edit the artists that appear in this tab.
 But staying active on social media, encouraging your fans to tune in to your music on Spotify, and conversations about your music across the internet will all help influence the artists you’re paired with.
 There's more info on how Fans Also Like works in our blog.